Dill Mill Gayye's Shilpa Anand Makes SHOCKING Revelations; Accuses Best Friend Of Organising Rape!

 'This Matter Is Sensitive & Personal; Cops Are Looking At It!'

 But the post has been deleted now!
-When India-forums contacted her regarding the same, she said, "This matter is sensitive and personal.
+When India Forums contacted her regarding the same, she said, "This matter is sensitive and personal.
 I don't want to upset anyone or aggravate this matter in front of the media.
 The cops are looking at it and I don't want to talk about in the media.
 I had put up that post for my own self."

+Most Read: Hina Khan-Vikas Gupta's Cold War Continues!
+Hina Tells Fans She Hasn't Unfollowed Vikas!